webplatform/docs/guides/lesser-known_semantic_elements/index.md

 If the reason for the change is stated in the page or elsewhere on the web, you should link to that document or fragment in the <code>cite</code>
 attribute.
-This effectively says “This change happened because of this reason.”
+This effectively says "This change happened for this reason."

 You can also indicate the time at which the change was made by using a <code>datetime</code> attribute.
-The value should be an ISO-standard timestamp, which is generally of the form “YYYY-MM-DD HH:MM:SS ±HH:MM” ([http://en.wikipedia.org/wiki/ISO_8601 more information is available on wikipedia]).
+The value should be an ISO-standard timestamp, which is generally of the form "YYYY-MM-DD HH:MM:SS ±HH:MM".
+See [http://en.wikipedia.org/wiki/ISO_8601 this Wikipedia article] for more information.

 An example using both attributes: